by Sasha Alyson

 Truly?
 Are there not people in that village who know what causes pregnancy?
 Could they not put together an effective sex education program?
 Why do so many people, from a village in Senegal to the capital of the Netherlands, assume that such things can’t be done without international funding?
-Have they acquired a belief that they are helpless to provide sex education unless they have a van, per-diem allowances, and video projectors?
+Have they acquired a belief that they are helpless to provide sex education unless they have a white SUV, per-diem allowances, and video projectors?

 Perhaps people in the village itself don’t feel so helpless.
 This report passed through four parties, each with its own self-interest.
 An individual villager with an embassy connection is likely to gain status and money by bringing in a small grant.
 Embassy staffs like to pass out such grants, it builds goodwill for themselves and their country.
 The Dutch trade minister and the New York Times, which reported the story, each have constituencies eager to see the West “do something” for those deemed unable to do things for themselves.
 The Times would never have used third-hand hearsay to suggest that people in Switzerland are incapable of educating their own children; only in Senegal.

 That’s what happens when aid money become an unquestioned part of society.
 The aid agency needs a role.
 What’s a good reason why they can’t fix this on their own?
 The aid agency looks — perhaps unconsciously — for programs that require money or resources which local people don’t have.
 “What’s our role?” they ask.
 That shifts the emphasis to things that cannot be done with local resources.
 It searches for ways to teach that “you’re helpless without us.”